10-puzzle-solver/10-puzzle-solver/README.md

-# 10-puzzle-solver
+# 24-puzzle

-A Perl script to generate a list of "distinct" solutions to the 10 puzzle
+A Perl script to generate a list of "distinct" solutions to generalized number puzzles (including 10 and 24 puzzles)